The best names support business success – the worst names help you fail!

 - Mechanical Turk – You have to avoid long names.
 Your name’s gotta be short!

 Set yourself some guidelines and then experiment the hell out of your ideas to see what sticks.
-And if you and your team end up firing duds, you can always work with the naming experts at Squadhelp who can help you move past the roadblocks, and realize real results.
+And if you and your team end up firing duds, you can always browse through business name ideas for some inspiration, or work with the naming experts at Squadhelp who can help you move past the roadblocks, and realize real results.